-Ever wanted your own branded microphone windshield for your podcast?
-Let us show you a simple but effective way to create your own branded windshield so you can look even more professional during your recordings.
+Ever wanted your own branded microphone?
+Easily create epic DIY microphone windshields for your podcast to look professional during your recordings.

 What You Will Need